Welcome to the May edition of the Microsoft Advertising product roundup. This past month has seen a lot of great milestones for Microsoft Advertising.

 - CPM pricing is now available across both image and video ads on the Microsoft Audience Network.
 With manual cost-per-thousand impressions (CPM) bids, you set the actual cost you want to pay per 1,000 viewed impressions.

 - With multi-asset Audience Ads, you can create up to 16 images, up to 15 short headlines, up to 5 long headlines, and up to 5 descriptions.
 We will automatically serve the best performing combinations to reach the right audience at the right time with the right message.

 - Last but not least, we’re currently piloting automated bidding across the Microsoft Audience Network!
-Currently, enhanced CPC is available so you can maximise conversions on audience campaigns while keeping CPCs below stated bids.
+Currently, enhanced CPC is available so you can maximize conversions on audience campaigns while keeping CPCs below stated bids.
 More automated bidding strategies are also on the way.
 If you would like to participate in this pilot, please contact your account representative or our support team.

 Manage your Audience Ads’ images within Microsoft Advertising Editor

 On the Microsoft Advertising Editor side, we’re releasing ongoing updates to help you manage your Audience Ads campaigns at scale.
 You can currently do bulk management of campaign settings, bids and modifiers, targeting, audience associations, and ads.
 As of this week, you can now manage images for your Audience Ads within the Editor tool!
 This includes creating new ads and uploading, deleting, and replacing images.
 We’ll be releasing more Editor capabilities for Audience Ads in the near future.